thecodingmachine/graphqlite/docs/queries.md

 As you can see, GraphQLite will automatically do the mapping between PHP types and GraphQL types.

+<div class="alert alert-warning"><strong>Heads up!</strong> If you are not using a framework with an autowiring container (like Symfony or Laravel), please be aware that the <code>MyController</code> class must exist in the container of your application.
+Furthermore, the identifier of the controller in the container MUST be the fully qualified class name of controller.<br/><br/>
+declare it.</div>

 ## Testing the query

 The default GraphQL endpoint is `/graphql`.